ErillLab/collectf/docs/schema_changes.md

 The procedure to change a model is as follows:

-1. South complains if the migration history in the database and `migrations` directory (in the app directory) agrees.
+1. South complains if the migration history in the database and `migrations` directory in the app directory disagree.
 If you don't care about migration history,
    - remove the `migrations` folder
    - drop the migration-history table